kdd-ubc/kddlab_sockeye/README.md

 # Preliminaries

-- NECESSARY: [Contact Sockeye Admin](mailto:arc.support@ubc.ca) to get access to your supervisor's allocation.
-(Ours is ex-kdd-1)
+- NECESSARY: [Contact Sockeye Admin here](mailto:arc.support@ubc.ca),CC Khanh in the email to get access to the allocation.
+(Ours is ex-kdd-1) i.e.
+    Hi, My name is X and my CWL is <thus>.

+    I'm a researcher at Khanh Dao-Duc's(kdd@math.ubc) lab and require access to computational resources for my experiments.
+Is there any chance my account could be added to Khanh's group on Sockeye?
+Our allocation's code is <ex-kdd-1>.

+    Best,
+    X

 - If you are outside of campus (i.e. not connect tot the __ubc-secure__ wifi network), you likely will have to [ install a VPN ](https://it.ubc.ca/services/email-voice-internet/myvpn).
 They have [ an option for Windows ](https://it.ubc.ca/services/email-voice-internet/myvpn/myvpn-setup-windows) as well.